UMD-Summer-2021-ASR/quizzr-server/README.md

 You can view the website through http://127.0.0.1:5000/. \
 Stop the server using Ctrl + C.

 To run the server in debug mode, set `FLASK_ENV` to `development` in the terminal.
 By default, the debugger is enabled.
-To disable the debugger, add `--no-debugger` to the run command.\
+To disable the debugger, add `--no-debugger` to the run command.
-Note: Due to limitations, the server will not restart the pre-screening subprocess if the debugger is enabled.

 ### Testing
 There is a separate repository for running automated tests on the server.
 See the [quizzr-server-test](https://github.com/UMD-Summer-2021-ASR/quizzr-server-test) repository for more information.